BleedObsidian/LaneFinding/README.md

 Author: Jesse Prescott

 Advanced lane finding project submission for the Udacity Self-Driving Car Engineer Nanodegree.

+A thorough explanation as to how it works can be found in "writeup.pdf"

 ![](images/writeup_images/final_result.jpg)